paulrobertlloyd/paulrobertlloyd-v3/src/_posts/entries/2016-10-05-kunstmuseum_basel.markdown

 title: 'Admiring the Abstract in Basel''s Kunstmuseum'
 date: '2016-10-05 21:50:00 +0100'
 location: Brighton, England
-excerpt: 'During a recent trip to Basel, I found plenty to inspire me in the city''s recently extended art museum.
+excerpt: 'During a recent trip to Basel, I found plenty to inspire in the city''s recently extended art museum.
 As I explored the exhibits, I jotted down the artists whose work caught my attention.
-Upon reviewing this list some weeks later, I thought I''d share my findings.'
+Reviewing this list some weeks later, I thought I''d share my findings.'
 image:
   url: /2016/10/kunstmuseum_basel.jpg
   caption: 'The new building of the Kunstmuseum Basel.
 Photograph: [Julian Salinas](https://kmb.picturepark.com/Go/JLVo8XZu)'